tinacms/tina.io/content/docs/drafts/drafts-field.md

 })
 ```

-> Note: when draft fields must be required.
-This may require adding it to existing documents.
+> Note: It's usually a good practice to make draft fields required.
+This may require adding the draft field to your existing documents

-Now when you query the data you only look for documents that are not drafts.
+### Excluding drafts from your production queries

+You can add a filter to filter out draft documents from your queries:

 ```ts
 // getting production posts